republicainterativa/SC-Grid-System/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress plugin where you can manage column sizes with shortcodes.
+A WordPress plugin which you can manage column sizes with shortcodes.

 == Description ==

-A WordPress plugin where you can manage column sizes with shortcodes.
+A WordPress plugin which you can manage column sizes with shortcodes.
 It is a 10, 12 and 16 columns Grid System.

 Made with SASS